wp-plugins/floating-social-media-icon/readme.txt

 == Upgrade Notice ==

+= 1.1.2 =
+* May 08, 2012 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
+UPGRADE WITH CONFIDENCE :)..
+* Added Rss Feed Support
+* Better Icon Quality

 = 1.1.1 =
 * April 20, 2012 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)..
 * Fixed Minor Styling Problem